50% international students

 Europe's open societies and criminal justice: a challenging relationship

-Watch the video of European Criminal Justice in a Global Context
+This LLM in European Criminal Justice in a Global Context offers you:

 We challenge our students to examine how criminal justice systems can adapt to the shifting and changing demands those systems face nowadays.

 The LLM in European Criminal Justice in a Global Context focuses on:

 - the constitutional foundations of criminal justice in a Europeanized setting, including the fundamental rights dimension and the harmonisation of defence and victims’ rights and safeguards across EU Member States;

 - the impact of EU law on domestic criminal justice, as well as its relationships with administrative law enforcement in areas such as anti-money laundering or financial fraud;